 At Liquidators Newcastle we help you work through your choices.
 We then help you take the suitable action.
 Then we work toward getting the best possible outcome for you and protecting whatever we can.
 We communicate the right way with your creditors, and resolve the situation call us now at Liquidators Newcastle on 1300 795 575.

 What If I have received a notice from the Tax Office ?

 If you have received one of these notices YOU MUST NOT LET THEM LAPSE.
 Contact us as soon as you get them and we can help you work through the procedures readily available to secure the best and most favorable outcome for you.
 Once we have done an assessment of the business and the circumstance we recommend an action plan, then it is your choice whether you go ahead from there.
-Phone Bankruptcy Experts Newcastle for a free consultation today at 1300 795 575.
+Phone Liquidators Newcastle for a free consultation today at 1300 795 575.

 What if I have an ATO Debt?

 If you have an ATO debt, don’t disregard your mail!
 The ATO will often issue companies Wind-Up Notices or Statutory Demands, or even a Director’s Penalty Notice on you or your company.
 If this is the case, you must act fast!
 Sometimes communication is all that’s required, sometimes winding up the company is the answer and sometimes negotiation is required.
 No matter what is required, we will help you work through a plan, and we support you the whole way.